JoelInTheory/random_coding_thangs/README.md

 Alternatively this app is packaged for deployment to Heroku.
 If you were to ask around, there may already be a deployment ready for you to use.
 The heroku branch of this repo is setup to trigger an automatic deploy.

-*Note: since this is using a local sqlite db to keep it simple, the data will be lost if the Heroku dynos were to ever restart, or a deploy occurs.*
+*Note: currently the Heroku deployments for this app are setup with a postgres DB attached so the data persists.*
+*If you setup the app on your own and do not configure a DATABASE_URL environment VAR with a connection string,* *the app will default to sqlite and the data will be lost on any dyno restart ore deploy*

 ## SPEC
 once running the following calls can be made: